Tantrum FleX Ensemble

 As always, Tantrum believes that young people are up to the challenge, as experts in thinking outside the box and adapting to change.
 Fittingly, and by a process of metamorphosis, we are excited to launch Tantrum FleX Ensemble in 2020.

-In Term 2, Tantrum FleX Ensemble will run on Saturdays for young people aged 12-18 (Yr 7-12).
-The program will run in addition to our Online Drama + Performance Workshops and free Offline Creative Resources.
-The program will continue in Term 3, either online or on-site at Tantrum (depending on health advice at the time), culminating in the making of a brand-new creative work.
+In Term 3, Tantrum FleX Ensemble will continue to run on Saturdays for young people aged 12-18 (Yr 7-12) on-site in our COVID-Safe Studio at Tantrum.
+The program will culminate in the making of a brand-new creative work.
 The work will be presented for the greater community in a way that responds flexibly to our context at the time – whatever that may be!
 Together, we will find creative and innovative solutions to making and performing under restriction.

 If you are also registered for another Tantrum workshop, you can take advantage of the discount on Tantrum FleX Ensemble offered to participants of multiple workshops.